 Hair examination may consist of observations of the structures found in the shaft of the hair (the cuticle, cortex, and medulla), the root end, and tip of the hair.
 The cuticle of the hair is the outer protective layer of the hair shaft and it can have a distinctive appearance depending on the species of origin.
 Examining the root end of a hair can provide information as to the removal of the hair (forcibly pulled, naturally fallen, or broken).
 Hair evidence is commonly found and crime scenes and it has the potential to provide good associative evidence.
 Depending on the condition of a hair, it may also be amenable to nuclear DNA analysis or mitochondrial DNA analysis.

 Pressure sensitive adhesive tapes are often associated with a wide variety of criminal activities.
 The most common types of adhesive tapes encountered by the Trace Evidence section include duct tape, electrical tape, and packaging tapes.
 The term “pressure sensitive adhesive” refers to a material that will usefully hold two surfaces together solely by surface contact without the need for any physical or chemical change other than slight finger pressure.
 These tapes can be examined to determine possible manufacturing information or for comparison of a questioned piece of tape to a known roll of tape, in order to determine a common origin.
 A physical match between two pieces of tape is also a possibility, which indicates the two pieces came from the same source.
+A more detailed informational flyer is available.

 Textile fibers (natural and manufactured) surround us in our daily lives.
 Therefore, they can serve as a valuable tool in criminal investigations.
 Fibers can be in the form of clothing, carpeting, upholstery, cordage, or many other uses.
 The fact that fibers transfer between individuals and between an individual and the environment, is the founding principle of examining fiber evidence associated with crime scenes.
 Fiber examinations in the forensic laboratory include both collection and analysis of fibers.
 During an examination fibers are classified according to type, they are analyzed to obtain physical, optical, and chemical properties, and they are compared to known fibers, when available.